 1902 – 1922

 The company’s founder died at age 46 before his plans could be realized.
-His business was taken over by H. J. Lawson, who set up the production of motorcycles, starting with Rover Imperial.
+His business was taken over by H. J. Lawson, who began producing motorcycles, starting with the Rover Imperial.

 The new owner made the logo more pretentious, crowning it with an English crown.
-The monarch’s symbol suited perfectly to the name of the models.
+The monarch’s symbol suited the models’ names perfectly.
 The word Imperial was written on the shield with an arch, indicating the royal scope.
 All brand models were made of such high quality that they were worthy of emperors.

-The detailing, double edging, and use of colors spoke of the great attention paid to the production of motorcycles, the love invested in the construction of bikes, and the thoughtfulness of technical equipment.
+The detailing, double edging, and use of colors spoke of the great attention paid to motorcycle production, the love invested in bike construction, and the thoughtfulness in technical equipment.

 Adding the message of limited production runs emphasized the idea of exclusivity.
-All the gimmicks reflected Lawson’s ambitious desire to control the British automobile industry, something he strove for his entire career.
+All the gimmicks reflected Lawson’s ambitious desire to control the British automobile industry, a goal he pursued throughout his career.

 1922 – 1923

 The company introduced the Rover 8 automobile.
-It was so popular that more than 17 thousand copies were sold until there was strong competition with Austin Motor.
+It was so popular that more than 17,000 copies were sold before strong competition from Austin Motor.

-The company’s logo was changed to demonstrate power and strength to competitors and customers, and they chose a warrior with a sword and shield as the basis.
-One of the meanings of the word Rover is a traveling mercenary.
+The company’s logo was changed to convey power and strength to competitors and customers, featuring a warrior with a sword and shield.
+One of the meanings of the word ” rover ” is a traveling mercenary.
 A certain type of fantasy character, warriors who wander the world.
 They are close to the warlike Vikings.
 And one of them became the prototype for the company emblem.

 The sign conveyed the desire to defend one’s niche in the market, to defend one’s position.